-Assessment of anti-tumor effect of wogonoside in vivo
+The anti-tumor effect of wogonoside in vivo

-In this study, 12 nude mice totally were divided into control and wogonoside (30 mg/kg, i.p.) group (n = 6).
-Tumor-bearing mice were prepared according to the previous report with minor modification [4].
-Briefly, bladder 5637 cancer cells were given into the right flank of mice at 2×10^6 cells/mouse by subcutaneous The bearing-tumors mice subcutaneously treated with wogonoside at 30 mg/kg once the tumors grew to 2 - 3 mm in diameter and an equal volume of 0.5 % DMSO (i.p.) was given to the control mice.
-The tumor diameters of mice were determined using a Vernier caliper within 15 days (once 5 days), and the tumor volumes were calculated as follows: Tumor volume = $(width^2 \times length)/2$ [11].
+In this study, 12 nude mice were divided into control and wogonoside (30 mg/kg, i.p.) group (n = 6).
+Tumor-bearing mice were prepared according to the previous reports with minor modification [4].
+Briefly, bladder 5637 cancer cells were given into the right flank of mice at 2×10^6 cells/mouse by subcutaneous method.
+The bearing-tumors mice were subcutaneously injected with wogonoside at 30 mg/kg once the tumors grew to 2 - 3 mm in diameter and an equal volume of 0.5 % DMSO (i.p.) was given to the control mice.

+The tumor diameters of nude mice were determined using a Vernier caliper within 15 days (every 5 days on average), and the tumor volumes were calculated as follows: Tumor volume = (width2 × length)/2 [12].